calhuskerfan/srqc/README.md

 ### Scenario Mode

-In this mode, a fixed set of messages is generated to test or demonstrate a specific scenarion.
+In this mode, a fixed set of messages is generated to test or demonstrate a specific scenario.
 This is not as polished as it should be.

 1. Update line (approx) 30